redsymbol/amitools/README.md

  - ami-create-image - Like ec2-create-image, but way better
  - ami-waiton - Wait for the image to reach a useful state *
- - ami-describe-anscestors - What images are this image derived from? *
+ - ami-describe-ancestors - What images are this image derived from? *
  - ami-tag-image - Tag an existing image like ami-create-image does

 (Items marked with "*" are mostly but not yet completely implemented.)